mcanearm/simulation_framework/README.md

 ```

-2. Run the Simulation Pipeline
+## Run Simulations

-Invoke run_simulations with mappings of functions and their parameter spaces.
+Invoke `run_simulations` with mappings of functions and their parameter spaces.
 The system handles parameter combinations, simulation loops, execution, and caching.